 But, as referenced earlier, it was quickly apparent to the original authors — and thank goodness others — what had happened.
 Surovell-Holliday had failed in several ways to follow the testing protocol provided by Firestone for follow-up researchers.
 LeCompte documents six serious “Deficiencies” of the Holliday-Surovell study.

-LeCompte emphasizes the importance of following the original protocol for “size-sorting” the little bits of material which have been previously separated from the archeological sediment.
+LeCompte emphasizes the importance of following the original protocol (**This is the 2011 protocol**) for “size-sorting” the little bits of material which have been previously separated from the archeological sediment.
 Size-sorting is a simple to understand but tedious process.
 The Firestone authors called for passing the grains through a sieve which excludes any grains >150 microns.
 Surovell-Holliday missed this simple prescription and passed the material through a sieve nearly ten times times more accommodating — a 1 mm mesh.
 (LeCompte later found the best results using 50 micron mesh).

 Page 6, LeCompte, 2012